TomatenKuchenDEV/docs/docs/voicenotify.md

 ---
 title: Voice notify
-description: Explains on how to set up voice notify
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Explains on how to set up voice notify
 ---

 By using the voice notify settings, you can send a message once someone joins selected voice channels.